 The legislation in this area is pretty strict, so it’s definitely worth taking a note of – for more reasons than one.
 The legal limit for drunk driving in Cyprus is 0,22 mg pr. ml, which is significantly lower than in the United Kingdom and lower than in the majority of the other European countries.

 Driving under influence or while impaired is fined significantly stronger than speeding and you can find the fine structure at the bottom of this article.
-There will be the odd police check ups, but to my understanding overall it is not something the local police are overzealous about.
+There will be the odd police checkups, but to my understanding overall it is not something the local police are overzealous about.

-It is a legal requirement to use seatbelt when you are driving or when you are a passenger in a car.
+It is a legal requirement to use a seatbelt when you are driving or when you are a passenger in a car.
 You will definitely see a lot of people – and even kids jumping around in the car – without seatbelts.
 But if you are caught by the police, you will be looking at a fine.
 You can see an overview of fines at the bottom of the page.

 What to expect from other drivers

 Anything really.
-Generally you will experience that a lot of traffic customs and conventions are different in Cyprus.
-In this section we’ve included the most noticeable differences, but the best tip is this: Be alert.
+Generally, you will experience that a lot of traffic customs and conventions are different in Cyprus.
+In this section, we’ve included the most noticeable differences, but the best tip is this: Be alert.

 One of the reasons that you will experience some unorthodox driving styles in Cyprus is no doubt the ease of acquiring a drivers license in Cyprus.
-It is very simple to get a drivers license in Cyprus and as a local you will often find yourself shaking your head at some of the activities you see learning drivers doing.
-Such as this bloke, who is learning to reverse around a corner in the wrong side of the road:
+It is very simple to get a drivers license in Cyprus and as a local, you will often find yourself shaking your head at some of the activities you see learning drivers doing.
+Such as this bloke, who is learning to reverse around a corner on the wrong side of the road:

 The reason is simple: drivers do not know how to drive and position themselves correctly in a roundabout.
 And the result of that is that drivers position themselves as they know best or that fit their route best, which is usually not in a way that facilitates a quick and safe run of traffic.
-There are directions on the road to guide you in wich lane to take.
+There are directions on the road to guide you in which lane to take.

 What you should do is simple.
 Make sure you know, where you will be going and position your car based accordingly.
 Keep a keen eye on the other traffic when you change lane or exit the roundabout and make sure to use your blinkers.